Lisa Stone Barnes: Political career

 Barnes ran for the 4th district seat on the Nash County board of commissioners in 2012, challenging incumbent Republican Danny Tyson.
 Central to the race was a proposed Sanderson Farms poultry processing plant, which Tyson, who was running for a third term, supported.
 Barnes, having previously cited environmental concerns about the project during her tenure on the county planning board, opposed it.
 She went on to win the primary and defeated Bert Daniel in the general election, becoming the county's youngest commissioner.

 In 2018, Barnes defeated former state representative Glen Bradley for the Republican nomination in North Carolina's 7th state house district.
 That November, she succeeded in unseating incumbent Democratic representative Bobbie Richardson, whose district was heavily redrawn in response to a federal lawsuit alleging racial gerrymandering by the state legislature.
 Barnes was sworn into office by North Carolina Supreme Court associate justice Paul Martin Newby.

 A year into her term, Barnes announced her intention to run for the 11th district state senate seat being vacated by the retiring Rick Horner in 2020.
 After defeating Johnston County commissioner Patrick Harris and retired Air Force colonel Dennis Nielsen in the March primary by a wide margin, she faced the Democratic nominee, former senator Allen Wellons in November.
 Barnes defeated Wellons by a ten-point margin.

 Personal life

 Barnes lives in Spring Hope, North Carolina with her husband, Johnny, president of Barnes Farming Corporation.
+Barnes Family Farms was put into receivership after defaulting on more than $40 million in loans.

 They have three children: Bethany, Joshua, and Jacy.
-They attend the Ridgecrest Worship Center in Rocky Mount, where Barnes has served as co-president of Women’s Ministries.
+They attend the Ridgecrest Worship Center in Rocky Mount, where Barnes has served as co-president of Women's Ministries.